Unboxed-Software/solana-course/content/durable-nonces.md

 ## Durable nonces in-depth

-Durable transactions differs from regular transactions in the following ways:
+Durable transactions differ from regular transactions in the following ways:

-1. Durable Nonces replaces the recent blockhash with a nonce.
-This nonce is stored in an `nonce account` and will be used only once in one transaction.
+1. Durable Nonces replace the recent blockhash with a nonce.
+This nonce is stored in a `nonce account` and will be used only once in one transaction.
 The nonce is a unique blockhash.
 2. Each durable transaction must start with the `nonce advance instruction`, which will change the nonce in the `nonce account`.
 This will ensure that the nonce is unique and can't be used again in another transaction.

 The nonce account is an account that holds a couple of values: